tidymodels/TMwR/README.md

 This will create the HTML files in a directory called `_book`. **Note** that, before the first compile, you'll need to make `_book` and copy the `premade` directory in this repository to `_book` so that existing diagrams will be found.

-# Problems, questions, or issues

-## Code of Conduct
+# Contributing

-Please note that the TMwR project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+This project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

+_Tidy Modeling with R_ is currently a work in progress.
+As we create it, the code here is updated.
+This openness also allows users to contribute if they wish.
+Most often, this comes in the form of correcting typos, grammar, and other aspects of our work that could use improvement.
+Instructions for making contributions can be found in the [`contributing.md`](https://github.com/topepo/TMwR/blob/master/contributing.md) file.

+- If you think you have encountered a bug or typo in this book, please submit [an issue](https://github.com/tidymodels/parsnip/issues) or [a PR](https://github.com/topepo/TMwR/pulls).

+- For questions and discussions about tidymodels packages, modeling, and machine learning, please [post on RStudio Community](https://rstd.io/tidymodels-community).

+- Either way, learn how to create and share a [reprex](https://rstd.io/reprex) (a minimal, reproducible example), to clearly communicate about your code.

+- Check out further details on [contributing guidelines for tidymodels packages](https://www.tidymodels.org/contribute/) and [how to get help](https://www.tidymodels.org/help/).